Cross-Modal Distillation for RGB-Depth Person Re-Identification

 \subsection{Single-Modal Re-identification Performance}

-For performance evaluation with individual modalities (RGB and depth separately), several neural network optimizations have been investigated.
-Results have been obtained on BIWI and RobotPKU datasets using two architectures for feature extraction.
-The shallower network, Resnet18, and a deeper network, Resnet50.
-Both architectures have been optimized with triplet loss, equation~\eqref{triplet}, and softmax loss, equation~\eqref{softmax}.
+For performance evaluation with individual modalities (RGB and depth separately), the single-modal case, results have been obtained on BIWI and RobotPKU datasets.
+The representative feature extractor Resnet50 has been optimized with triplet loss, Equation~\eqref{triplet}, and softmax loss, Equation~\eqref{softmax}.

-For triplet loss an embedding size of 128 and a training batch of 64 with 16 instances \'a 4 images was used.
-As triplets the most difficult combinations within the batches were chosen.
-These parameters were proposed by \cite{Hemans2017}.

-For the following sections the standard softmax loss definition, equation~\eqref{softmax}, will be used with an embedding size of 128.
-This embedding size corresponds to the embedding size of triplet loss to enable a fair comparison of the optimizations.
-A more detailed analysis of the influence of the embedding size will be discussed in section \ref{sec:dim} where a comparison of the best performing methods with different embeddings will be made.
-For this also the novel softmax loss definition in equation~\eqref{softmax_new} will be evaluated.
-Corresponding to triplet loss a batch size of 64 will be used.

-Table~\ref{biwitab} shows the average accuracy of the networks for single-modal re-identification for individual (RGB and depth) modalities on BIWI data and Table ~\ref{pkulabel} the same results for RobotPKU data.
-Results show that the networks optimized using RGB modality alone, can reach a high level of accuracy.
-The best model, (Resnet50 optimized with softmax loss) provides an average mAP of 95.68\%.
-The performance of networks optimized with triplet loss and softmax loss lead to comparable performance.
+Table~\ref{biwitab} shows the average accuracy of the networks for single-modal re-identification for single (RGB and depth) modalities on BIWI data and Table ~\ref{pkulabel} the same results for RobotPKU data.
+Results show that the networks optimized using RGB modality alone can reach a high level of accuracy (95.7\% for BIWI with softmax loss and 90.6\% for RobotPKU with triplet loss).
 As expected, the overall accuracy for the networks optimized using depth modality alone is much lower compared to the accuracy achieved for the same task with RGB (mAP of 61.4\% for BIWI with triplet loss and 44.5\% for RobotPKU with softmax loss).
 Note that on RobotPKU, training with triplet loss did not converge to produce meaningful embedding layers, which we believe is due to the higher level of noise and diversity in that dataset.
 Overall, RGB has the stronger visual cues for re-identification as expected, but descriptive features can also be extracted from depth.
 Even though the performance is comparably lower for sensing in pure depth, the achieved performance serves as a baseline with which practical use cases can be approached.